MicrosoftDocs/cpp-docs/docs/mfc/reference/cricheditview-class.md

 ### Parameters
  `dwFlags`
  Value specifying the method to be used in determining the text length.
-This member can be one or more of the values listed in the flags member of [GETTEXTLENGTHEX](http://msdn.microsoft.com/library/windows/desktop/bb787915) described in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].
+This member can be one or more of the values listed in the flags member of [GETTEXTLENGTHEX](http://msdn.microsoft.com/library/windows/desktop/bb787915) described in the Windows SDK.

  `uCodePage`
  Code page for translation (CP_ACP for ANSI Code Page, 1200 for Unicode).